xugezheng/xugezheng.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper, "On Learning Fairness and Accuracy on Multiple Subgroups", has been accepted at NeurIPS 2022.
+Our paper, "On Learning Fairness and Accuracy on Multiple Subgroups", was accepted at _NeurIPS 2022_.